vmware-automation/solutions/JBoss-7/DomainController/README.txt

  -  zip_url - This is the url of the JBoss-as-7xx.zip file (downloadable content)
  -  domain_init_script - The domain controller service script (downloadable content)
  -  self_ip - This is the ip address of this vm (bind this property to self:ip in the blueprint)
+ -  master_cluster_user - This is the username for the hornetmq cluster setting
+ -  master_cluster_password - This is the password for the hornetmq cluster setting

   The host-master.xml, jboss-as-domain.sh and darwin_global.conf are located in the Content directory.
   These need to be configured to be downloadable content in the properties